ostadsgo/form_app/README.md

 #TODO: multi choice should be in a seperate menu action and form.
 # TODO: scroll for form create window
 #TODO: close button for each field(row)

+#TODO:
+- Make english version of choices to work eaiser in programming side;
+- Add message to status bar on save or when user make a misstake
+- Create log file eventually.